SpeedStar1O1/Minecraft-CustomVillagerTrade/README.md

-# Minecraft Custom Villager Trade
+# Minecraft Custom Villager Trade (no mods needed)

 The code provided in the file enables the customization of various aspects of a villager, including their trades, professions, level, and name.
 It is important to note that this customization is only available in creative mode.